-This task causes the modem to read the next 66 symbols as a 'Header' Block, decoding them, placing the resulting 10 data bytes and the 2 received CRC1 bytes into the Data Block Buffer, and setting the BFREE and IRQ bits of the Status Register to '1' when the task is complete to indicate that the $\mu$ C may read the data from the Data Block Buffer and write the next task to the modem's Command Register.
+This task causes the modem to read the next 69 symbols as a 'Header' Block.
+It will strip out the 'S' symbols then de-interleave and decode the remaining 66 symbols, placing the resulting 10 data bytes and the 2 received CRC1 bytes into the Data Block Buffer, and setting the BFREE and IRQ bits of the Status Register to '1' when the task is complete to indicate that the $\mu$ C may read the data from the Data Block Buffer and write the next task to the modem's Command Register.